kriszyp/lmdb-js/README.md

 ### Limitations of node-lmdb

+* **Only string values are supported.** If you want to store complex data structures, use `JSON.stringify` before putting it into the database and `JSON.parse` when you retrieve the data.
 * Fixed address map (called `MDB_FIXEDMAP` in C) features are not exposed by this binding because they are highly experimental
 * `Cursor`s are not yet exposed but are planned soon.
 * Not all functions are wrapped by the binding yet.
 If there's one that you would like to see, drop me a line.